Madison Gesiotto Gilbert

-Madison Mari Gesiotto Gilbert (née Gesiotto; born March 20, 1992) is an American attorney and politician.
-Gesiotto Gilbert won Miss Ohio USA 2014 and represented Ohio at that year's Miss USA.
+Madison Mari Gesiotto Gilbert (née Gesiotto; born March 20, 1992) is an American attorney, pageant queen, political candidate, and political executive.
+Gesiotto Gilbert was the national and international representative as Miss Ohio USA in 2014 and represented Ohio at that year's Miss USA.
 She was previously the author of a weekly column at The Washington Times titled "Millennial Mindset".
+Since 2023, she has been serving as the National Spokesperson of the Republican National Committee.

-Gesiotto Gilbert was the Republican nominee in the 2022 election in Ohio's 13th congressional district, losing narrowly to Democrat Emilia Sykes.
+Gesiotto Gilbert was the Republican nominee in the 2022 election in Ohio's 13th congressional district, losing to Democrat Emilia Sykes.

 Early life and education

 Gesiotto Gilbert attended Jackson Local Schools in Massillon, Ohio, and trained as a competitive figure skater in Lakewood, Ohio, at the Winterhurst Figure Skating Club.
 Gesiotto was coached by Carol Heiss.

-In 2010, she passed her gold tests in free skating and moves-in-the-field.
+In 2010, Gesiotto Gilbert passed her gold tests in free skating and moves-in-the-field.

 Gesiotto Gilbert graduated with honors from Ohio State University in 2014 with a Bachelor of Arts in political science.
 She graduated from Moritz College of Law at Ohio State in 2017 with a Juris Doctor degree.